gerhynes/docker-notes/README.md

 The next layers can be anything else you would add to your image, such as source code, dependencies and commands.

 Docker Hub is an online respository of Docker Images.
 You pull images from Docker Hub using `docker pull IMAGE_NAME`.
-You can add tags to specify which version of an OS you want and which underlying OS.
+You can add tags to specify which version of a runtime you want and which underlying OS.

 If, for example, you need a specific version of Node.js, it's better to specify a version or Docker will use the latest version.